leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 The graph illustrates this data.
 <img src="report_images/management_by_business_type.png">

 There is a huge disparity in Management standards across different business types.
-On one hand, **Schools/Universities** have by far the highest Management standard 0.30 points less than the next best, Farmers.
+On one hand, **Schools/Universities** have by far the highest Management standard, 0.30 points less than the next best, Farmers.
 Conversely, **Takeaways** score 5.65 points in Management on average, a whopping 1.24 points greater than the second worst, Restaurants/Cafes/Canteens.

 Based on these statistics, the business types that stand out most are as follows: